Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: VMC sampling analysis

-This result can be viewed as a robust and quantitative extension of the classic zero-variance principle \cite{gubernatis2016quantum,becca2017quantum} of VMC, which states that the energy and energy gradient estimators are perfectly accurate if the wavefunction is an eigenstate of $\mathcal{H}$.
-The vanishing-variance principle is robust, since it holds when the wavefunction is not an eigenstate, and quantitative, since it gives precise formulas for the asymptotic variances of the energy and energy gradient estimators.
+As a major takeaway from Proposition \ref{prop:zero_variance}, the energy and energy gradient both have zero variance, i.e., $v^2 = 0$ and $\bm{\Sigma} = \bm{0}$, when the local energy $E_L$ is constant, as occurs at any eigenstate of $\mathcal{H}$.
+Proposition \ref{prop:zero_variance} can thus be viewed as a robust and quantitative extension of the classic zero-variance principle \cite{gubernatis2016quantum,becca2017quantum} of VMC.
+The vanishing-variance principle is robust, since it holds when the wavefunction is not an eigenstate, and quantitative, since it gives a precise formula for the asymptotic variance of the energy and energy gradient estimators.